ohbendy/Myanmar-font-resources/Reduplication.md

 ## Shan ##

+Modern orthography prefers to use the reduplication sign A9E6 ꧦ after a syllable to show reduplication.
+Older texts repeat the vowel sign to indicate the syllable is doubled.

-In Shan language, reduplicated vowel signs need to appear before any tonemarks.
-The following table shows all possible combinations of reduplicated vowel mark with tonemarks, on the Shan letter Ka (ၵ)
+Any doubled vowel signs need to appear before any tonemarks.
+The following table shows all possible combinations of doubled vowel mark with tonemarks, on the Shan letter Ka (ၵ)

 ***Note*** depending on your browser and system fonts, the doubled signs may sit directly on top of each other and render as a single mark, or otherwise display incorrectly.
 This is a font problem, not a Unicode problem!
 Once these combinations are confirmed, I will create an image to show how they should look.